Communicating through ChurchSuite

 ChurchSuite supports the open tracking of sent emails, providing insight into whether and when an email was opened.
 This is made possible by a commonly-used marketing technique of embedding an 'open tracking pixel' into outbound emails.
 Recipient email providers that support open tracking return a simple 'open' response back to ChurchSuite's email provider.
 Only the email open date and time are maintained - all other tracking response data (recipient user agent and IP address) are discarded.
 You can enable or disable open tracking at any time in the Administrator > Profile section of your ChurchSuite account.

-To access the open tracking of a sent email, locate an instance of the sent communication – either from the Communication log on a person's profile – or using the Communication report.
+To access the open tracking of a sent email, locate the sent communication – either from the Communication log on a person's profile – or using the Communication report.
 Filter the report to locate the sent email you wish to view.
-Click +More to preview the sent email...
+Click View or click on the Recipients pill counter to preview the sent email...

-Clicking on the open rate percentage reveals a list of recipients showing their open tracking status.
-Opened emails are distinguished in green and those for whom an open response is unknown are shown in grey.
+Clicking on the recipients counter reveals a list of recipients and their open tracking status.
+Opened emails are distinguished in green and those whose open response is unknown are shown in grey.

 Email clients like Outlook, Hotmail and other email applications that have images in emails disabled by default can't be tracked.
 Where ChurchSuite has not received an 'open' tracking response this will be listed as Unknown, although your message may indeed have been opened and read!
 You should therefore consider 'open rates' as a broad indicator - perhaps periodically reviewing open rate percentage changes over time, rather than using them to determine if people are opening your messages.
 And just because a recipient has opened your message doesn't mean that they have read it!